meoblast001/paypal-rest-client/README.md

 the monad receives a short circuit and the rest of the code is not executed.
 The error is simply returned to be handled.
 In the example, this means if `createPayment` fails, `listPayments` will never run.

-#### Warning Regarding Stability

-During releases under 1.0.0, please use exact version numbers as bug fixes may require breaking changes while this library is unstable.